• Skip to primary navigation

 While you are growing or developing your sourdough starter, you may have some issues or questions that arise.

-Here are the most common questions that I get asked.
-You'll also find a full list of the most frequently asked questions about starting a sourdough starter here.
+Here are the most common questions that I get asked about sourdough starters (you can also find an even more comprehensive list of questions about sourdough starters here).

 • Liquid forming in or on top of your starter - sometimes you may get some dark liquid forming on top of or in the middle of your starter.
 It's called hooch and is perfectly normal.
 Just pour it off if you can - or mix it back in - and feed as per normal.
 You'll find that your starter develops hooch when it is hungry.
 I've written a guide to preventing hooch in your sourdough starter here.